-As always, our doctors and staff continue to advance with modern veterinary medical technology to give you the best options to care for your pet.
-We look forward to our continued relationship and many more years providing pet health and behavior care for our community.
+Under new direction, our doctors and staff continue to grow in capability while retaining focus on service and compassion with modern veterinary medical technology to give you the best options to care for your pet.
+We are dedicated to maintaining your pet's health and comfort and we look forward to our continued relationship and many more years providing pet health and behavior care for our community.

 Here is where one of our friendly receptionists will greet you and your pet.
 They will review your pet's medical chart and ask any pertinent information.
 We have the latest computer technology to best serve you.
 Our computer is used to schedule appointments, maintain client accounts, and store patient information.

 Comfortable exam rooms give a private place for you to consult with our veterinary technicians and doctors about your pet's health care needs.
 The veterinary technician will begin the visit by getting a 'history'.
 A history is very important in trying to find out what is wrong with your pet.
 It consists of asking questions about symptoms, taking a temperature and weight, and collecting needed specimens for testing.
 The doctor will then perform a complete physical examination and give you advice on what treatments are needed to further diagnose and/or treat your pet.

 The laboratory provides the resources for the veterinary technician to perform lab tests that are a vital part in diagnosing your pet's health.
 We can run a wide variety of test in-house as well as those that we send to an outside laboratory.
 The laboratory also houses our pharmacy.
 Various medications are in stock to conveniently prescribe to you so you can begin your pet's treatment immediately.